FAQs and Resources

 Q. What if some people in my family get public benefits, and others do not?

-A. The new Public Charge rule focuses on the person applying for a Green Card through a family-based petition.
+A. The Public Charge rule focuses on the person applying for a Green Card through a family-based petition.
 Most immigrants who are applying for a Green card through a family-based petition are not eligible for the benefits listed in the public charge rule.

 Q. What if someone will have an interview at the consulate?
 How does Public Charge affect them?